jackbrighton/cp-pmp-docs/create-landing-pages.md

 ##Post PMP stories on a Category or Tag page

 Adding PMP content to a Category or Tag page is easy: Go to Find Content and either [Pull a PMP story by its PMP GUID](/pulling-pmp-content-into-cp-by-story.md#if-you-know-the-guid-of-a-specific-pmp-story-you-want), or [Search the PMP](/pulling-pmp-content-into-cp-by-story.md#if-you-dont-know-the-guid-of-a-specific-pmp-story-search-the-pmp) to find one or more stories you want to pull.
-For each story you pull, edit the story and add Category or Tag you want.
+For each story you pull, edit the story and add the Category or Tag you want.
 The story will instantly display on the Category or Tag page.

 ##Post PMP stories to a Topic page